Please provide your zip code to see plans in your area.

 HHS prohibits web brokers from basing their plan display on compensation that the web broker receives from insurers.
 And if a web broker is offering non-QHPs in addition to QHPs, they have to be marketed in a way that minimizes consumer confusion and prevents people from inadvertently enrolling in a non-QHP when they’re trying to shop for a QHP.

 If you’re working with a web broker and you’re not sure how your enrollment is being processed, ask questions.
-Web brokers certified with HealthCare.gov can enroll people on-exchange using the enhanced direct enrollment path, but they are generally also willing and able to enroll people in off-exchange plans if that’s what best fits the consumer’s needs.
+Web brokers certified with HealthCare.gov can enroll people on-exchange using the enhanced direct enrollment path, but they are generally also willing and able to enroll people in off-exchange plans if that’s what best fits the consumer’s needs (for example, if the person has an ICHRA and needs an off-exchange plan in order to have their portion of the premiums paid on a pre-tax basis).

 So using a broker does not mean that you’re going off-exchange.
 Brokers can assist you with the process of enrolling directly via the exchange, or they can help you complete your exchange enrollment (in a HealthCare.gov state) using the enhanced direct enrollment pathway.
 If you call one of healthinsurance.org’s partners at 1-866-689-8675, you’ll be connected with a licensed, exchange-certified broker who can enroll you in an ACA-compliant plan, on or off-exchange.